 KEVIN MCGOWAN and the Cornell Lab of Ornithology offer various distance-learning opportunities, including live webinars (also then available to purchase as downloads).
 There are self-paced tutorials on bird identification called “Be a Better Birder,” and multi-week live classes with extensive support materials and forums for student interaction, such as “Courtship and Rivalry in Birds.”
 Prices range from about $10 to $250ish.
 Browse among topics like:

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the September 8, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Sept.
+7, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photo of American redstart from Wikimedia Commons.
 Blackburnian warbler from Wikimedia Commons.
 Murmuration photo collage from Cornell Lab of O website, usingPhoto collage: European Starling image by simonglinn via Birdshare; murmuration photo by ad551 viaCreative Commons.
 Mallard and crow photos by Kevin McGowan.)